Simon is home!

-On Easter Sunday, March 27th, 2016, one of Ecologia’s locally-based supporters, Simon Clark, set off to run the whole way around Britain’s crinkly coast to celebrate our 20th Anniversary and raise £20,000 to support our work with disadvantaged children and young people in Kenya, Uganda and Myanmar.
+On Easter Sunday, March 27th, 2016, one of Ecologia’s locally-based supporters, Simon Clark, set off to run the whole way around Britain’s crinkly coast to celebrate our 20th Anniversary and raise £20,000 to support our work with disadvantaged children and young people in Kenya, Uganda, Russia, Myanmar and Scotland.

 Simon’s run in the media: